GaxZE/gaxze.io/source/about.md

 ---
 layout: default
 title: About
 hero:

 ---
-# About the Author or Blog
+# Hello I'm Gary.

-Here is a little information about the author or the blog.
+I'm primarily a Drupal developer from Surrey/London, but don't let that deter you!